open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/UPGRADING.md

 ## 0.56.0 to 0.57.0

 This Chart now installs CRDs as templates.
+If you were managing CRDs separately by using the `--skip-crds` Helm flag, you need to set `crds.create=false` in your values.yaml.
-OpenTelemetry Operator is rolling out a new version of the OpenTelemetryCollector CRD.
-For information about this change, see the [following document](https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/crd-changelog.md#opentelemetrycollectoropentelemetryiov1beta1).

-This change includes a conversion webhook, which needs to reference a namespaced webhook Service, and therefore needs to include the release namespace.
+The reason for this change is OpenTelemetry Operator rolling out a new version of the OpenTelemetryCollector CRD.
+For information about this, see the [following document](https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/crd-changelog.md#opentelemetrycollectoropentelemetryiov1beta1).
+The new CRD version includes a conversion webhook, which needs to reference a namespaced webhook Service, and therefore needs to include the release namespace.
 See [the following issue](https://github.com/open-telemetry/opentelemetry-helm-charts/issues/1167) for more information on the CRD change.

 As a result, manual steps are necessary to convince Helm to manage existing CRDs.
-This involves adding some annotations and labels.
+This involves adding some annotations and labels, and needs to be done before upgrading - otherwise the upgrade will fail.

 Set `RELEASE_NAME` and `RELEASE_NAMESPACE` to the values you're using for your Helm release, respectively:

 ```bash
 RELEASE_NAME=my-opentelemetry-operator